RyanNazario0357/Weather-Dashboard/README.md

 # Weather-Dashboard
-This application will aloow you to search for a city, you are then given weather conditions for that city.
+This application will allow you to search for a city, you are then given weather conditions for that city.